-HERNDON, V.A. and WOODLAND PARK, N.J., January 29, 2015 – The Enterprise Wireless Alliance (EWA) and Pacific DataVision, Inc. (PDV) replied to comments of private radio users, critical infrastructure licensees, associations, and vendors filed earlier in the month at the Federal Communications Commission in response to EWA and PDV’s Petition for Rulemaking regarding realignment of 900 MHz spectrum.
-The reply comments complete the initial phase of a proceeding started by the FCC’s November 26, 2014 Public Notice seeking comment about the petition to realign the 900 MHz band.
-The proposal would improve spectrum efficiency in that band while offering Critical Infrastructure entities priority access to next-‐generation broadband technology.
+RESTON, VA and WOODLAND PARK, NJ, July 16, 2015 – The Enterprise Wireless Alliance (EWA) and Pacific DataVision, Inc. (PDV) replied to comments of private radio users, Critical Infrastructure licensees, associations, and vendors filed late last month at the Federal Communications Commission in response to the Petition for Rulemaking Regarding Realignment of 900 MHz Spectrum filed by EWA and PDV.
+The reply comments complete the second phase of a proceeding started by the FCC’s November 26, 2014 Public Notice seeking comment about the Petition to realign the 900 MHz band.
+The second phase of the proceeding commenced with the FCC’s May 13, 2015 Public Notice seeking comment on the proposed rules submitted by EWA and PDV recommending technical and logistical details of the band realignment.
+The proposed rules would protect incumbents, provide certainty for the realignment process, and, upon implementation, improve spectrum efficiency in that band while offering Critical Infrastructure entities priority access to next-generation broadband technology.

 EWA and PDV’s joint-reply comments can be found on both the EWA website at www.enterprisewireless.org and the PDV website at www.pdvwireless.com.